 Folding plate locks have also become popular as they pack into a small space and can often also be mounted on bicycle and electric bike frames for easy carrying, yet they offer close to D-Lock level of security.
 They are available in various lengths to ensure you can easily lock your bike.
 Always make sure your plate lock has recessed pins to combat attacks with bolt cutters.
 The ETook and OnGuard range of plate locks are very popular and sufficient in most circumstances.
 All current Dyson E-Bikes (with the exception of our 20" model) have factory mounting points at the back of the seat post tube for attaching plate lock mounts.
 This is a very convenient way to carry your lock and making sure it is always with you.

 For general extra security, you also need to consider things like removing your seat if it's on a quick release as some thieves can stoop that low - and it's no fun pedalling back home with no seat.
 Lights should be removed if parking your bike for an extended period of time.
-It's also a good idea to secure your bike as tightly as reasonably possible, so it is more difficult to jam something like a steel pole between the bike and the anchor point to attempt a brute force attack.
+It's also a good idea to secure your bike as tightly as reasonably possible, so it is more difficult to jam something like a steel pole between the bike and the anchor po

 To see our full range of bike locks, click right HERE.